The business of venture capital begins and ends with your entrepreneurs and portfolio companies succeeding and generating massive outcomes.

 - Source seasoned and first-time founders who are looking for venture capital funds to help bend the long odds of startup success in their favor

-Like private equity operations teams, most large VC firms now employ operations or platform teams focused on providing portfolio companies with value-added services outside of investment capital.
-As we’ll dive into, these teams help with everything from customer introductions and recruiting talent to helping companies navigate the exit process (either mergers or capital markets and initial public offerings (IPOs)).
+Like private equity operations teams, most large VC firms now employ operations or platform teams focused on providing portfolio companies with portfolio support or value-added services outside of investment capital.
+As we'll dive into, these teams help with everything from customer introductions and recruiting talent to navigating the exit process (mergers, capital markets, and initial public offerings (IPOs)).

-Unfortunately, not every angel investor or venture capital firm has the resources that Sequoia or A16Z have at their disposal to set up extensive in-house ops teams.
+Unfortunately, not every angel investor or venture capital firm has the resources or networks that Sequoia or A16Z have at their disposal to build extensive in-house ops teams and provide operational support.
 However, this does not preclude smaller funds or angel investors from being value-add investors and actively supporting their entrepreneurs.

 Building a Relationship With Your Portfolio Companies

-As an angel or VC investor, How do you best support your portfolio companies?
+As an angel or VC investor, how do you best support your VC portfolio?
 By using your most valuable assets: your network and in-house expertise.
 By leveraging your network effectively, you can add value to your portcos and increase their chances of becoming high-growth companies.

-The first step should always be to build a healthy relationship with the founding team of the new businesses you invested in.
+The first step should always be to build a healthy relationship with the founding team of the new businesses you invest in.

 Transparency and communication are essential for the relationship to succeed.
-Entrepreneurship is no easy feat, and founders much rather work with investors that share their vision and understand their goals.
+Entrepreneurship is no easy feat, and founders would much rather work with investors who share their vision and understand their goals.

-Immediately after the initial investment, make sure to set up regular check-in calls for the first 3-4 months post-investment.
+Immediately after the initial investment, set up regular check-in calls for the first 3-4 months post-investment.
 Remember, early-stage technology companies move quickly, and keeping abreast of the latest developments is crucial if you and your firm are “hands-on” investors who actively support your companies.

-By building a relationship with the founding team, you will be better positioned to understand their unique needs and how you can best support them throughout the journey.
+By building a relationship with the founding team, you will be better positioned to understand their unique needs and how best to support them throughout the journey.

-Your firm should tailor the support it provides to each investment.
+Your firm should tailor its support to each investment.
 Every founding team is different, with different motivations, skill sets, experience levels, and areas of expertise.

-As an investor, you will have to be in tune with your founders throughout the lifecycle of the business and ensure you provide them with the support they need instead of following a one-size-fits-all portfolio management approach.
+As an investor, you will need to stay in tune with your founders throughout the business's lifecycle and ensure you provide them with the support they need, rather than following a one-size-fits-all venture capital portfolio management approach.

 Below, we discuss several ways venture capitalists can support their companies beyond just making monetary investments.